Gary's Favorite Fact.

 —Lynn Abramson, Executive Director of the Clean Energy Business Network (February 15, 2018)

-To learn more about CHP and see examples of other projects, visit the websites for the Alliance for Industrial Efficiency and CHP Association.
+To learn more about CHP and see examples of other projects, visit the website for the Combined Heat and Power Alliance.